-The Glacier Lake hike on Icefields Parkway in Banff National Park, Alberta, Canada.
+The Glacier Lake hike begins along Icefields Parkway just north past the Highway 11 intersection in Banff National Park, Alberta, Canada.

 The downstream view of the North Saskatchewan River from Pony Bridge on the Glacier Lake trail in Banff National Park, Alberta, Canada

-The view from House River Viewpoint across the plains to glaciated mountains looming over Glacier Lake in Banff National Park, Alberta Canada.
+The view from Howse River Viewpoint across the plains to glaciated mountains looming over Glacier Lake in Banff National Park, Alberta Canada.

 Glacier Lake is actually about 10 M below the elevation of the parking area.
 About 1.2 KM (¾ of a mile) past the bridge is the Howse River viewpoint.
 David Thompson camped here for 2 weeks in 1907 while guiding a group past Glacier Lake.
 The Glacier Lake trail descends to a bend at the Howse River before heading inland through forest on the sustained climb to the ridge hosting Glacier Lake.

 Near the 7 KM (4⅜ mile) mark the trail attains maximum elevation of 1,645 M (5,400 ft) before descending to Glacier Lake on a descent trail littered with tree roots.
 Also, at about the 7 KM mark, the trail passes a unique plaque carved into a tree by the 1928 Topographical survey team.

 Names of participants on the 1928 Topographical Survey carved on a tree along Glacier Lake Trail in Banff National Park, Alberta, Canada

 At 9 KM (5⅝ miles) the hike arrives at the shore of Glacier Lake which is about 3 KM (1⅞ miles) long and one KM (⅝ of a mile) across.
 Following a short break the hike continues along and above the shoreline of Glacier Lake on 5 KM (3⅛ miles) of rustic trail to arrive at the end of the lake.